 If you want to use additional retrieval options, such as deadbands, row limits or a quality rule, you must specify them in the Trend application at the application and/or tag level.
-For more information, see Configuring Retrieval Options on page 124 and Configuring Trend Options for a Tag on page 67.
+For more information, see Configuring Retrieval Options and Configuring Trend Options for a Tag.